-We and our executive officers, directors, Initial Shareholders and the General Partner have agreed with the underwriters that, subject to certain exceptions, for a period of 180 days after the date of this prospectus, we and they will not directly or indirectly offer, pledge, sell, contract to sell, sell any option or contract to purchase or otherwise dispose of any of our common shares or any securities convertible into or exercisable or exchangeable for our common shares, or in any manner transfer all or a portion of the economic consequences associated with the ownership of our common shares, or cause a registration statement covering any of our common shares to be filed, without the prior written consent of the representatives of the underwriters.
-See "Underwriting."
-The representatives may waive these restrictions at their discretion.
+We and our executive officers, directors, Initial Shareholders and the General Partner have agreed with the underwriters that, subject to certain exceptions, for a period of days after the date of this prospectus, we and they will not directly or indirectly offer, pledge, sell, contract to sell, sell any option or contract to purchase or otherwise dispose of any of our common shares or any securities convertible into or exercisable or exchangeable for our common shares, or in any manner transfer all or a portion of the economic consequences associated with the ownership of our common shares, or cause a registration statement covering any of our common shares to be filed, without the prior written consent of see "Underwriting (Conflicts of Interest)." may waive these restrictions at their discretion.

-The representatives have no present intent or arrangement to release any of the securities subject to these lock-up agreements.
+has no present intent or arrangement to release any of the securities subject to these lock-up agreements.
 The release of any lock-up is considered on a case-by-case basis.
 Factors in deciding whether to release shares may include the length of time before the lock-up expires, the number of shares involved, the reason for the requested release, market conditions, the trading price of our common shares, historical trading volumes of our common shares and whether the person seeking the release is an officer, director or affiliate of the Company.